Books

 This book painted for me a vivid picture of the mechanics of selfish and self-centered thinking.
 It describes in detail the ways that we blind ourselves, especially in interpersonal communication.
 The result of internalizing the concepts in this book is a sort of secular elaboration of “Love your neighbor”, but even though it misses (or omits? subtracts?) the spiritual core of things, it still rings quite true and the tools found in this book and others from the Arbinger Instutute are fantastically valuable.

-If this is of interest, you may also enjoy Marshall Rosenberg’s “Non-violent communication”
+If this is of interest, you may also enjoy Marshall Rosenberg’s “Non-violent communication” or my article on needs-based communication.

 This book synthesizes many pieces of the zeitgeist as I have seen it develop in my life.
 It touches on nihilism, the charismatic movement, yoga, eastern and new-age spirituality, and the UFO phenomenon.
 All these things are contextualized into a movement towards an upcoming religious synthesis, and contrasted with eastern Orthodoxy.
 Fr.
 Seraphim has a clear, academic writing style which I found easy to read, and this book answered many questions I had not even thought to ask.
 I also recommend his book/pamphlet Nihilism: The Root of the Revolution of the Modern Age, which is slightly drier than this but sets a good foundation for it, and The Soul After Death for its sober and thorough approach to understanding things most people have not witnessed directly.